keltia/fetiche-rs/README.md

 utilities for Aeronautical data about drones and aircraft.

-This is now divided into different crates with libraries (`fetiche-engine`, `fetiche-formats`, `fetiche-sources`) shared by the binary crates (`acutectl`, `opensky-history`, `adsb-to-parquet` and now `process-data`).
+This is now divided into different crates with libraries (`fetiche-engine`, `fetiche-formats`, `fetiche-sources`) shared by the binary crates (`acutectl`, `opensky-history` and now `process-data`).

 Binary crates include command-line utilities (`acutectl` and `opensky-history`) to perform import from a file or fetch data from different sites.
 There is now `process-data` which include several tasks aimed at gathering statistics and metrics about our drone and flight data.

 `acutectl` is the main data fetching utility, relaying the `fetiche-sources` and `fetiche-formats` crates to provide a single interface to multi sources.

+`process-data`  works on the drones and flights data through [Clickhouse] and does various SQL-backed procedures to gather and calculates metrics including distances (2D and 3D).

+`adsb-to-parquet` is a temporary converter between the CSV files we receive the ADS-B data into compressed parquet files.
+As my patch to improve [bdt]  has been merged, `bdt` is now used instead.

 `opensky-history` is for retrieving historical data from [Opensky].
 This access is managed through an SSH-based shell to the Impala database.
 This is for everything older than 1h of real-time data which does complicate things.
 This utility use the [pyopensky] Python module (embedded through the `inline-python` crate).

-`process-data`  works on the drones and flights data through [Clickhouse] and does various SQL-backed procedures to gather and calculates metrics including distances (2D and 3D).

-`adsb-to-parquet` is a temporary converter between the CSV files we receive the ADS-B data into compressed parquet files.
-As my patch to improve [bdt]  has been merged, `bdt` is now used instead.

 ## Installation